 Easy Eggplant Lasagna- Low-Carb, THM S

 Isn’t it fun to eat pretty food?
 There are some amazing colors out there that occur naturally in foods!
-Personally, purple is one of my favorites to eat (maybe it’s because my favorite color pink doesn’t show up too often in food!).
+Personally, purple is one of my favorites to eat.
 Eggplant lasagna totally fits the bill, plus it has a bonus superpower for pregnant mommas!

 This eggplant lasagna is so easy and so delish!
 You can assemble it in under 30 minutes up to several days in advance, wash all the dishes except the one it’s in, and it only takes 25-30 minutes to bake.
 I totally feel like I’m winning dinner when I can wash the pots and pans before we even eat the meal!

 The first time I made this, it was for a friend who is a diabetic.
 I was trying to give him a healthy meal, and I served it with a big side salad.
 He raved about it and totally thought it had regular noodles in it, so much that he actually took extra insulin to account for white flour noodles!
-Yikes (and we found him something with sugar in it!)!
+Yikes (and I found him something else to eat)!
 So, please make sure any diabetics you serve this to know that it’s eggplant instead of noodles, but also rest assured that this low-carb option tastes a ton like the real thing!

 Bonus for Mommas: